gclef-cmu/15798-f25/syllabus.md

 ## Attendance Policy

 A discussion-oriented course is only productive if students are present and engaged.
 Accordingly, **your attendance in class is _required_**.
-Attendance will be tracked through the peer feedback forms you will fill out each class.
-If you fill out peer feedback for a presentation you did not attend, I reserve the right to impose a significant penalty to your grade.
+Attendance will be tracked through the peer feedback forms / discussion documents you will fill out each class.
+If you fill out these attendance tracking documents for a presentation you did not attend, I reserve the right to impose a significant penalty to your grade.

 As an exception to the attendance policy: **please do not come to class if you are ill**.
 Send your instructor an email or private message on Piazza with a brief justification and your absence will be excused.
 When possible, we will provide you with a Zoom link to attend remotely, or share a recording afterwards.